Leonorilda Ochoa

 Leonorilda Ochoa Pagaza (30 October 1939 – 22 May 2016) was a Mexican actress and comedian who appeared in film since the Golden Age of Mexican cinema, television, and theatre productions.
-She became popular as La Pecas in the sitcom Los Beverly de Peralvillo (1968-1973).
+She became famous her role of La Pecas in the films Los Beverly de Peralvillo (1971) y Que familia tan cotorra!
+(1973), and also in the sitcom Los nuevos Beverlys (1996).

 Early life

 Ochoa was born in Mexico City, the fourth of five children.
 Her father, Rubén Ochoa Silva, was a violinist and bassist who played in the philharmonic orchestra of Mexico City.
 She made her debut at the age of 14 in various broadcasts of Los aficionados, a program which was broadcast by the XEW radio station.
 She also studied accounting for two years.

 Career

 One of her first professional jobs was as the showgirl for the Quinteto de los Hermanos Salinas.
 She then appeared in the pioneering television programs Variedades del mediodía (1954), starring Manuel "El Loco" Valdés, and Cómicos y canciones (1956), starring Viruta and Capulina.
 Her breakthrough in television came in the sitcom Chucherías (1962), which also starred Chucho Salinas, Héctor Lechuga, and Alejandro Suárez.
 However, her most successful television role is that of La Pecas, the wife of Guillermo Rivas' character, in Los Beverly de Peralvillo, a sitcom about a large family.

 In 1967, she was nominated for the Silver Goddess Award for Best Supporting Actress for Despedida de soltera (1966).
-She starred opposite Gaspar Henaine in Capulina Speedy González (1970).
+She starred opposite Gaspar Henaine "Capulina" in Capulina Speedy González (1970).
 She also reprised her role of La Pecas in the films Los Beverly de Peralvillo (1971) and Que familia tan cotorra!
-(1973) and the sitcom Los nuevos Beverlys (1996).
+(1973) and in the sitcom Los nuevos Beverlys (1996).

 Her last appearances were in the telenovelas Rubí (2004) and Código postal (2006-2007).
 She died of Alzheimer's disease at the age of 78 in 2016.